brimson/brimson.github.io/_posts/2021-10-30-linear_gaussian_blur.md

 You are probably familiar with [RasterGrid's efficient gaussian blur][0].

-However, the article did not provide shader code for linear Gaussian blur.
-So, you end up using RasterGrid's pre-computed 7-taps or [port a shader from a seperate repository][1].
+However, RasterGrid's article did not provide shader code to compute any-size linear Gaussian blur.
+As a result, people use RasterGrid's pre-computed 7-taps or [port a shader from a seperate repository][1].

 I wrote a GLSL snippet for us to use.
 Feel free to write your own calculations for Gaussian weight distribution, kernel size, and Sigma value.